68-pounder gun: Operation

 The official weight of the shot was listed at 68 lbs but in reality this varied according to the material of the shot itself; cast iron shot weighed 67 lb, wrought iron shot and steel shot weighed 72 lb, and chilled steel weighed 68 lb 8 oz.
 It was estimated that one 68-pound shot had the destructive power equivalent to five 32-pound shot.
 The explosive shells were primed with 4 lb of gunpowder.
 They were fitted with simple fuses that were ignited by the flash of the charge – early wooden fuses were eventually replaced by more reliable fuses designed by Captain Edward Boxer in 1849.
 The gun crew still had to gauge the best length of fuse for the range they were firing – ideally the shell should explode just before hitting its target.
 To prevent the shell exploding in the barrel it was fitted with a sabot to ensure the fuse faced away from the charge.

 On land a minimum crew of nine men (usually commanded by a non-commissioned officer) was required to fire the gun, which was normally mounted on a traversing gun carriage.
 On board a ship the gun crew could be doubled to 18 men who needed to traverse the gun carriage by hand, using hand spikes and rope tackles.
-The extra crew was on account of the fact that sailing ships usually only fired their cannon from one side of the deck.
+The extra crew was because sailing ships usually only fired their cannon from one side of the deck.
 In the unlikely event of both sides being in action at once, nine men would be detached to man the gun opposite.
 In both cases the gun was elevated using wooden wedges driven under the breech of the barrel by brute force.
 It was aimed using an advanced hexagonal sighting mechanism marked with the elevation on one face and the gun's range (according to different weights of cartridge charges) on the other five faces.